Architecture at Poplar Forest

 For the exterior of the house at Poplar Forest, the two octagonal privies, and the bedchambers inside the house, Jefferson used the Tuscan order.
 Tuscan columns and capitals are plain.
 The simplicity is meant to convey a sense of naturalness and integrity.

-Adhering to the proper hierarchy, Jefferson used the Doric order in the central room—a more ornate decoration.
-For the room’s entablature he commissioned a sculptor to replicate an ancient frieze from the Roman Baths of Diocletian, alternating two elements: human faces, carved in low relief, and triglyphs, a “grill” of three vertical bars common to Doric friezes.
+Adhering to the proper hierarchy, following the use of the Tuscan Order in the passage, Jefferson used the Doric order in the central room—a more ornate decoration.
+For the room’s entablature he commissioned a sculptor to replicate an ancient frieze from the Roman Baths of Diocletian.
+This source used the face of Apollo, the sun god, alternating with triglyphs, a “grill of three vertical bars common to Doric friezes.

 For the parlor, Jefferson used the even more elegant Ionic order, commissioning his sculptor to replicate the entablature of the Roman temple of Fortuna Virilis.
 The delicate frieze consisted of small putti, or cherubs, alternating with ox skulls, connected by swags of foliage.